Parsa4I/zwitter/README.md

     # install requirements
     $ python -m venv venv
     $ pip install -r requirements.txt
-Then, setup a RabbitMQ server running.
+Then, set up a RabbitMQ and a Redis server running on your localhost.
 If you later had any connection issues between Celery and RabbitMQ, change value of `CELERY_BROKER_URL` in `settings.py` to `"amqp://<username>:<password>@localhost:5672/"`.
+You can also change `CACHES` values, in `settings.py`, if you have a username and password set for your Redis server.
+Just change `CAHCES["default"]["LOCATION"]`
+to `"redis:///<username>:<password>@127.0.0.1:6379"`.

 Create a `.env` file and write the following environment variables and place your own values: